oss-slu/5930/twa-matching.md

     * how many got accepted,
     * other relevant metrics.

+# Big Brothers Big Sisters
+## servant as leader
+A servant leader is a leader who prioritizes the needs, growth, and well-being of their team members above their own ambitions.
+They embody qualities such as empathy, humility, integrity, and a desire to serve others.
+By putting their team first, listening attentively, and supporting their development, a servant leader fosters a collaborative and inclusive work environment.
+They lead by example, demonstrating integrity and accountability, and empower their team members to reach their full potential.
+Through their selfless approach, a servant leader creates a positive and motivated team, resulting in collective success.
-Big Brothers Big Sisters of Eastern Missouri aims to achieve several desired outcomes through its mentoring program:
+## Big Brothers Big Sisters of Eastern Missouri aims to achieve several desired outcomes through its mentoring program:

 1. Positive youth development: The program strives to promote positive growth and development in young individuals by providing them with supportive relationships, role models, and guidance.
 2. Improved educational outcomes: Big Brothers Big Sisters aims to enhance educational engagement, performance, and aspirations among mentees, helping them succeed academically.